alyrow/Nebula-Generator/README.md

 # Nebula-Generator
-A nebula generator writted with libgdx
+A nebula generator written with libgdx

 Ensure that you have jitpack dependencies source in your `build.gradle`:
 ```gradle